-Cost audit report means the report duly audited and signed by the cost auditor including attachment, annexure, qualifications or observations etc. to cost audit report.
-Every cost auditor, who conducts an audit of the cost records of the company, shall within 180 days from the close of the company's financial year to which the report relates, submit the cost audit report along with his reservations or qualifications or observations or suggestions in the Form CRA-3 to the Board of Directors of the company.
+Cost Audit Report means the duly signed cost auditor's report on the cost records examined and cost statements which are prepared as per these rules, including attachment, annexure, qualifications or observations attached with or included in such report.

+Every cost auditor, who conducts an audit of the cost records of a company, shall submit the cost audit report along with his or its reservations or qualifications or observations or suggestions, if any, in Form CRA-3.

-Every cost auditor shall forward his report to the Board of Directors of the company within a period of 180 days from the closure of the financial year to which the report relates and the Board of Directors shall consider and examine such report particularly any reservation or qualification contained therein.
+Every cost auditor shall forward his duly signed report to the Board of Directors of the company within a period of 180 days from the closure of the financial year to which the report relates and the Board of Directors shall consider and examine such report, particularly any reservation or qualification contained therein